 Practice Mindfulness to Reduce Presentation Anxiety

 Focus on the present moment rather than worrying about what could go wrong.
 Mindfulness exercises can help you stay grounded.
 Notice your surroundings and the audience without judgment, which can reduce overwhelming feelings.
+Somatic therapy exercises can also help.

-Perhaps the Most Important Presentation Anxiety Tip…
+Perhaps the Most Important of the Presentation Anxiety Tips…

 After the event, reflect on what went well and areas for improvement.
 Ask for feedback from trusted colleagues or friends to help you improve and gain confidence for future talks.
 You will very likely be shocked at how well it actually went and how much better you did than you thought!